 Golf: Woods one-over in 'awesome' return to Augusta National

-AUGUSTA: Tiger Woods returned to the acid test of Augusta National on Thursday (Apr 5) with a one-over par 73 in the first round of the Masters, declaring the experience "awesome".
+AUGUSTA: Tiger Woods returned to Augusta National with a one-over par 73 that he said was enough to keep him in the mix in his first Masters in three years.

+"Seventy-three is fine," Woods said.
+"It's really hard to run away from it, but it's also really easy to lose it out there.

+"By the end of the week there will be a bunch of guys with a chance to win this tournament."

+Li, the first Chinese man to crack the top 50 in the world rankings, moved to four-under with an impressive run of three birdies over Augusta's Amen Corner trio of holes.

+But the 22-year-old gave a shot back with a bogey at 18 to fall into a tie with former British Open champion Henrik Stenson, Americans Patrick Reed and Charley Hoffman and Canadian Adam Hadwin.

-The 42-year-old, who calls himself a walking miracle less than 12 months after spinal fusion surgery, produced a pair of top-five finishes on the PGA Tour to fuel expectations that he could seize a fifth green jacket - and a 15th major title - this week.
+Woods, who calls himself a walking miracle less than 12 months after spinal fusion surgery, produced a pair of top-five finishes on the PGA Tour this year to fuel expectations that he could seize a fifth green jacket - and a 15th major title - this week.

-But Woods endured his share of frustrations in his first Masters appearance since 2015 - an absence of a total of 1,089 days.

-"This course will test you," Woods said.
-"I haven't played shots like this for a while."
+"It has been awesome this entire comeback," Woods said.
+"I got a standing ovation on the range.
+Coming up to the first tee, the people come out of the clubhouse and the putting green, they're really into it."

+The 14-time major winner thrilled an enthusiastic gallery with a delicate, downhill birdie putt at the third.

-There was more trouble lurking around Amen Corner, where Woods was right off the tee at 11 and his recovery effort squirted right as well en route to another bogey.
+There was more trouble lurking around Amen Corner, where Woods was right off the tee at 11 and his shot from the trees hit a fan and dropped into the rough.

+"It was a great shot there," said Woods, who ended up with a bogey.
+"Unfortunately people ran out and it clipped them.
+Otherwise it's just short right of the green, an easy up and down from there, where I was trying to leave it."

+A dip in Rae's Creek at 12 cost him a shot, although that could have been worse.
+Woods rolled in an impressive 18-footer to limit the damage.

-Woods, who carded a first-round 74 in 2005 on the way to his most recent Masters title, was five off the pace set by Sweden's Henrik Stenson and American Charlie Hoffman when he walked off the course.
+"I could have easily let it slip away.
+And I fought hard to get it back and I'm back in this championship," said Woods, who carded a first-round 74 in 2005 on the way to his most recent Masters title.

-Former champion Zach Johnson, Austrian Bernd Wiesberger and Australian Marc Leishman were the leaders in the clubhouse on two-under 70.

-Leishman, who played alongside Woods, thrived in the spotlight, moving to four-under thorugh 13 holes before finding the water at the par-five 15th on the way to a double bogey.
+Australian Marc Leishman played alongside Woods and topped the leaderboard at four-under before finding the water at 15 on the way to a double bogey.

-"We had a good day out there," Leishman said.
-"It's nice playing in front of big crowds, on a stage like this, on a day like today.
+"We had a good day out there," said Leishman, who was joined in the clubhouse on 70 by Austrian Bernd Wiesberger and former Masters champion Zach Johnson.

 "I looked at it as a positive and preparation for later in the week," he said of playing with Woods.
 "Hopefully we're both there on Sunday afternoon."